ABridoux/scout/README.md

 ## Usage examples

-#### Some remarks
+### Some remarks
+#### Invalid paths
-- When getting/setting/deleting a value, if a key does not exist in the path, an error will be returned/thrown.
+When getting/setting/deleting a value, if a key does not exist in the path, an error will be returned/thrown.

+#### Adding command specificities
 - When adding a value, all the keys which do not exist in the path will be created.
 Thus, to add a dictionary or an array, you have to specify one child key.
 Otherwise scout will consider that it is a single value which should be added.
+- That said: when accessing an array child key using the index `-1` with the `add` command, the program will add a new key rather than accessing the last element of the array.
+- Adding a value to an existing key is the same as using the `set` command.

+#### Swift package
-- <u>Swift package</u>: The type of a value is automatically inferred when setting or adding a key value.
+The type of a value is automatically inferred when setting or adding a key value.
 You can try to force the type with the `as type` parameter.
 An error will be thrown if the value is not convertible to the given type.

 ### Command-line
 Given the following Json (as input stream or file with the `input` option)